 This post may include affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-You’ll find them at Mexican taco stands everywhere.
-Look for this condiment right next to the salsas, radishes, and limes.
+You’ll find this side dish at Mexican taco stands and Mexican restaurants everywhere.
+Look for this condiment next to taqueria-style serrano salsa, radishes, and limes.

 You might also see them referred to as:

 - Chile toreado

 - Chili toreado

 - Remove the stems from the serrano chiles.

 - Slice up the onions.

 Some people will slice the chiles in half and cook them that way.
 OR, leave them whole.

 - In a frying pan, heat up the vegetable oil to medium-high heat.
 Use a cast iron skillet if you have one.